loretanr/dp-gbdt/README.md

 # Enclave hardening for private ML

-todo

-WIP: repo for sharing and backup
-- Happy for all kinds of feedback
+This is the implementation of DP-GBDT as described in `resources/thesis.pdf` (chapters 4,5 and 6 mainly)

+## Versions

+To keep the code clean there are 5 versions:

+`python_gbdt`: This is the (moastly) patched version of the DP-GBDT reference implementation that was created by T. Giovanna.

+`cpp_gbdt`: the base C++ version.
+It does not run inside an enclave and is not hardened.
+It mainly exists for experimentation with the underlying algorithm.
+Several measures (e.g. multithreading) have been undertaken to boost its performance.

+`enclave_gbdt`: This is essentially cpp_gbdt but ported into an SGX enclave.

+`hardened_gbdt`: the hardened version of cpp_gbdt.
+It reflects the minimum changes that are needed to achieve ε-differential privacy.
+The code does not run inside an SGX enclave.

+`hardened_sgx_gbdt`: the final combination of hardened_gbdt and enclave_gbdt.

 ## Limitations
 as of right now:
-- The python implementation is lacking some bugfixes that we did in the C++ code.
-  - Will apply these changes soon though

 - C++ algorithm can do **regression** and **binary classification**.
   - **regression** can be performed on abalone & yearMSD
-  - **classification** can be performed on the adult dataset
+  - **classification** can be performed on the adult & BCW
-  - though it should be easy to add new datasets (have a look at _dataset_parser.cpp_)
+  - though it is easy to add new datasets (have a look at _dataset_parser.cpp_)
+- The python_gbdt is missing the correct GDF functionality

 ## Requirements